 - Sub Saharan Africa – 3,879

-- However, this share varies significantly by country – as shown in the chart below which measures the percentage of total freshwater withdrawals used for agriculture.
-Here we see large variations geographically and by income level.
-The average agricultural water use for low-income countries is 90 percent; 79 percent for middle income and only 41 percent at high incomes.
+- [The average agricultural water use for low-income countries is 90 percent; 79 percent for middle income and only 41 percent at high incomes]

-- is particularly prevalent across South & East Asia and the Middle East; Pakistan, Bangladesh and South Korea all irrigate more than half of their agricultural area.
+- [Irrigation is…] particularly prevalent across South & East Asia and the Middle East; Pakistan, Bangladesh and South Korea all irrigate more than half of their agricultural area.
 India irrigates 35 percent of its agricultural area.

-Water is used in industries and business in dilution, steam generation, washing, and cooling of manufacturing equipment. as well as cooling water for energy generation in fossil fuel and nuclear power plants (hydropower generation is not included in this category), or as wastewater from certain industrial processes.
+- Industry water use involves industrial applications such as … dilution, steam generation, washing, and cooling of manufacturing equipment.
+[It also includes] cooling water for energy generation in fossil fuel and nuclear power plants (hydropower generation is not included in this category), or as wastewater from certain industrial processes.

 - The United States is the largest user of industrial water, withdrawing over 300 billion m³ per year.

-- Most countries across the Americas, Europe and East Asia & Pacific regions use more one billion m³ for industrial uses per year.
-Rates are typically much lower across Sub-Saharan Africa and some parts of South Asia where most use less than 500 million m³.
+- Rates are typically much lower across Sub-Saharan Africa and some parts of South Asia

-Globally, just under 20 percent (18-19 percent) of total water withdrawals are used for industrial purposes.
+- Globally, roughly 19 percent of total water withdrawals are used for industrial purposes.

-- In contrast to the global distribution for agricultural water withdrawals, industrial water tends to dominate in high-income countries (with an average of 44 percent), and is small in low-income countries on average 3 percent).
+- … industrial water tends to dominate in high-income countries (with an average of 17 percent), and is small in low-income countries on average 2 percent.

-- With the largest population, China’s domestic water demands are highest at over 70 billion m³ per year.
+- … China’s domestic water demands are highest at over 70 billion m³ per year.

-- India, the next largest populace is the third largest municipal water user.
+- India … is the third largest municipal water user.

 - The United States, despite having a much lower population, is the second largest user as a result of higher per capita water demands.

-- The majority of countries use less than 30 percent of withdrawals for domestic purposes.
+- … Globally around 11 percent of withdrawals are used for municipal purposes [and the] majority of countries use less than 30 percent of withdrawals for domestic purposes.

 - Domestic uses of water withdrawals can also dominate in some countries across Europe with high rainfall, such as the United Kingdom and Ireland where agricultural production is often largely rain fed and industrial output is low.